 Fresh eggs: $7.00/dozen.

 We have started raising rabbits, rats and mice again as prey food items for cats and dogs.
 We also are offering our culled laying hens for cat/dog raw diets.
 As of September 2016 we are also offering a very limited quantity of raw goats milk specifically for puppies, kittens and other young livestock such as bummer lambs or orphans.
 NOT FOR HUMAN CONSUMPTION.
 Contact us for the latest availability list, or if you have questions about any of those items.

-Contact us if you're interested in local grass hay from the 2016 growing season,
+Contact us if you're interested in local grass hay from the 2016 or 2017 growing seasons,

 and we'll let you know what hay we have available.